sing-group/GC4S/gc4s-statistics-tests-table/README.md

 A simple example
 -----------------
-The following code (available at `org.sing_group.org.gc4s.statistics.table.MinimalisticTableDemo`) shows the minimum code required to create a table and set some renderers and highlighters provided by the library.
+The following code (available at `org.sing_group.org.gc4s.statistics.table.MinimalTableDemo` of the demo module) shows the minimum code required to create a table and set some renderers and highlighters provided by the library.
 ```java
 import static org.sing_group.gc4s.visualization.VisualizationUtils.showComponent;
 import static org.sing_group.org.gc4s.statistics.data.tests.StatisticsTestsUtils.decideBooleanStatisticTest;